 At 82nd Street Academics, our Universal Pre-Kindergarten or UPK program provides children with positive early education experiences that invite students to develop a love for learning.
 While many of our educational practices are similar to other quality schools, we also have three beliefs about childhood development.

-The free Universal Pre-K Program runs for a full day, 8AM – 2:20PM, Monday through Friday: 8:20AM -10:50AM, 8:30AM -11:00AM and 11:30AM -2:00PM.
+The free Universal Pre-K Program runs for a full day, 8AM – 2:20PM, Monday through Friday.
 Admission into the UPK program is limited.
 Registration begins in March for the school year starting the following September.
 Please call 82nd Street Academics, 718-457-0429, to have your name placed on the waiting list or to find out more about this program.
 Read about our Learning Park & Playground here!
 UPK registrations for school year 2016-17 are now electronic through the Department of Education.
 To register for UPK at 82nd Street Academics, please fill out the Department of Education’s online application HERE.